PlanetSide 2: Promotion

-Prior to the game's launch in 2012, demos of PlanetSide 2 were showcased at numerous gaming conventions which included the San Diego Comic-Con, ChinaJoy, PAX Prime, Gamescom, the Game Developers Conference, E3 2012, and SOE Live.
+Prior to the game's launch in 2012, demos of PlanetSide 2 were showcased at numerous gaming conventions which included San Diego Comic-Con, ChinaJoy, PAX Prime, Gamescom, the Game Developers Conference, E3 2012, and SOE Live.
 The official cinematic trailer for the game produced by Blur Studio titled "Death is No Excuse" was unveiled at ChinaJoy.

 Shortly after PlanetSide 2's official release, SOE partnered with Internet personalities TotalBiscuit (John Bain), SeaNanners (Adam Montoya), and Tobuscus (Toby Turner, later replaced by LevelCap Gaming) for the "Ultimate Empire Showdown", an event where each YouTuber represented one of the game's factions.
 Bain, a long-time PlanetSide fan, had begun working with SOE to promote PlanetSide 2 before the game's release and hosted a live showcase of the game during E3 2012.
 Bain was allowed access to the game during its development stages and regularly livestreamed early gameplay with the developers.

 A partnership was established with Wikia to create the first ever "Wikia Official Community," providing exclusive content and support for the game's wiki.
 SOE also partnered with esports organization Major League Gaming to establish PlanetSide 2 as a competitive video game.
 The game was featured at MLG's Winter Championship Pro Circuit event in 2013, and both the event and additional programming were broadcast on MLG's own network and Twitch.

 PlanetSide 2 was also showcased at E3 2013.
 In 2014, the PlayStation 4 release of the game was showcased at PAX Prime and E3 2014.

 World record

 On January 24, 2015, PlanetSide 2 broke the Guinness World Record for "Most players in an online FPS battle" when 1,158 players simultaneously took part in a fight.
 The event was organized by SOE and community organization PlanetSide Battles, and took place on the game's Jaeger competitive server.
 The record had been previously held by Man vs. Machine, a browser-based first person shooter.

 In 2020, the record was beat unofficially when 1,283 players participated in a single battle.
 While the 2015 record had been set as part of a sponsored event, the new record resulted from a player surge driven by the "Escalation" update and global COVID-19 lockdowns.

 The world record was beaten yet again multiple times in 2022 as part of the game's 10th anniversary celebration.
 A peak of 1,530 players was recorded on a single continent prior to a server crash, with the highest stable player count reaching 1,241.

-Even larger unrecorded battles have occurred throughout the game's lifespan, with up to 2,000 players fighting at a single location.
-Writing for Eurogamer, Rick Lane estimated that 7,000-28,000 players could have participated at the same conflict simultaneously during the "Battle for the Bastion," a cross-server event.
+Even larger unrecorded battles have occurred throughout the game's lifespan, with upwards of 1,200 players fighting at a single location during special events.
+Writing for Eurogamer, Rick Lane estimated that anywhere between 7,000 and 28,000 players could have participated at the same conflict simultaneously during the "Battle for the Bastion," a cross-server event.